T InvokeWithReturn( System.Object targetObject, System.Object[] parameters )

 // Assume 'methodDescription' is an instance of MethodDescription

-// representing a method that returns a value of type int.
+// representing a method that returns a string and takes two parameters.

 // 'result' now holds the return value of the invoked method.